What is Provider Burnout?

-Telehealth solutions that allow providers to more effectively treat patients, save invaluable time and brings more control to an otherwise stressful environment.
+Telehealth solutions allow providers to more effectively treat patients, save invaluable time and bring more control to an otherwise stressful environment.
 Asynchronous (store-and-forward) virtual care solutions offer an added element of flexibility to treat patients at the time and location that is most convenient for both the patient and the physician.

-One such asynchronous telehealth solution is electronic specialist physician consultations, or eConsults. eConsults are secure, HIPAA compliant online consultations between providers; most often between a PCP and a specialist physician.
+One such asynchronous telehealth solution is electronic specialist physician consultations or eConsults. eConsults are secure, HIPAA-compliant online consultations between providers, most often between a PCP and a specialist physician.
 By allowing PCPs to deliver documented specialty care insight to patients in a timely manner, eConsults have proven to deliver many benefits for providers, including relief from specific factors contributing to primary care physician burnout.

-The rapid turnaround time in receiving the specialist physician guidance that eConsults offer, allows PCPs to feel confident that the short time they have with their patients can be used to deliver the best possible patient outcome.
+The rapid turnaround time in receiving the specialist physician guidance that eConsults offer allows PCPs to feel confident that the short time they have with their patients can be used to deliver the best possible patient outcome.

 “Quality time with patients increases PCP satisfaction.
 Immediate specialty recommendations allow the physician to be more efficient, allowing for more time with patients and improved overall satisfaction.”
 Dr. Denise Gomez.

-Director of Clinical Informatics and Pediatrician at Vista Community Clinic (VCC), Dr. Sue Park adds: “When I know that I have the eConsult platform in my toolbox, it’s easy to add this to the discussion with patients about their care.
-I can quickly get advice back from the specialist, schedule a follow-up appointment, and have a firm plan to implement instead of using the limited time I have with patients to monitor the progress and answer questions as to why their referral hadn’t gone through.
+Director of Clinical Informatics and Pediatrician at Vista Community Clinic (VCC), Dr. Sue Park, adds: “When I know that I have the eConsult platform in my toolbox, it’s easy to add this to the discussion with patients about their care.
+I can quickly get advice back from the specialist, schedule a follow-up appointment, and have a firm plan to implement instead of using the limited time I have with patients to monitor their progress and answer questions as to why their referral hadn’t gone through.
 Instead of spending time researching conditions and hoping to get the most up-to-date information, I can consult with a specialist and feel confident they have been vetted by trusted eConsult specialists.”

 By having access to invaluable specialist physician insight, PCPs can feel confident about delivering the most comprehensive and highest quality care, helping to improve overall patient satisfaction.

 Dr. Gomez finds eConsults to be a learning experience for providers.
-She states “eConsults provide a special learning experience for primary care physicians.
+She states, “eConsults provide a special learning experience for primary care physicians.
 Specialty input on the care of a patient enhances provider knowledge that may be utilized for future patients with similar medical issues.
 Providers then feel more comfortable and confident in the care of more complex patients leading to a reduction in provider burnout.”

 Dr. Park has found “The more eConsults you do, the better you become as a clinician–like getting CME every day.
 I have learned so much from detailed eConsult responses and this has made me a better physician.
-I have the confidence of specialty advice behind what I do and the patients appreciate this.”
+I have the confidence of specialty advice behind what I do, and the patients appreciate this.”

 In closing gaps of care within the specialty referral process, PCPs can rest assured that they have more oversight of the care process.
-This ensures that a greater number of patients are able to access the care they need and reduces the number of patients lost to lack of appointment follow through.
+This ensures that a greater number of patients are able to access the care they need and reduces the number of patients lost to lack of appointment follow-through.
 In addition, improving patient satisfaction through timely and effective care, in turn, increases provider satisfaction.

 Dr. Gomez says, “Patient satisfaction and provider satisfaction are coupled.
 When patients feel they have received quality treatment, mission-driven providers feel more satisfaction in their work.

-eConsults allow for providers to strengthen the provider-patient relationship.
+eConsults allow providers to strengthen the provider-patient relationship.
 This relationship strengthens, especially with the self-pay patients, as eConsults provide physicians with the satisfaction of delivering quality care to every patient in need.”

-Burnout of our frontline providers has reached a point of crisis.
+The burnout of our frontline providers has reached a point of crisis.
 As the adoption of telehealth continues to gain momentum, it’s crucial that healthcare providers learn to leverage technology that will not only reduce burnout but also simplify things for PCPs.

 eConsults offer several specific benefits to combat the symptoms of primary care physician burnout.
 Learn more and hear what PCPs have to say about leveraging eConsults.